 Apis Arborea considers the primordial apian nest conditions an essential element for the rehabilitation of the natural life gestures of Apis Mellifera and foundational for a vision of preservation and conservation.

 As the nest site is both symbiotic and reflective with all physical and physiological processes of the apian organism and aggregate hive consciousness, it follows that the nest itself is the locus of all apian tissue.
 “Tissue” is proposed as a term to encompass all constituents, including individual bees, comb, propolis, metabolites, microbiome, and symbionts like wax moths.
 We suggest studying the plasticity and flexibilities of apian physiological processes as functions of ‘metaplasia’ in a similar fashion to regenerative tissue or stem cells (e.g. a change into a new form; a reversible transformation of one differentiated tissue function to another).

-The indigenous nest is the locus for the primordial formation, shape, and growth of comb as tissue and provides the ideal conditions for an organic unfolding of a comb as a central, multifunctional, and dynamic apian organ.
-The indigenous nest and tissue give rise to the dynamic interplay between the nest cavity, shape, kind of entrance and location and the apian morphological adaptations and growth patterns.
-The individual bees come together as part of a single effective field that transcends their boundaries as single entities – they come together as an emergent and highly ephemeral self-distributed over many bodies (Kuhn).
+The indigenous nest is the locus for the primordial formation, shape, and growth of comb as tissue and provides the ideal conditions for an organic unfolding of comb as a central, multifunctional, and dynamic apian organ.
+The natural nest and tissue give rise to the dynamic interplay between the nest cavity, shape, kind of entrance and location and the apian morphological adaptations and growth patterns.
+The individual bees come together as part of a single effective field that transcends their boundaries as single entities – they come together as an emergent and highly ephemeral self – distributed over many bodies (Kuhn).
 These processes of ‘becoming with others’ as a holobiont changes what it means to be alive for Apis Mellifera, humans, and our ever interacting ecosystems.